vprusso/toqito/docs/paper/paper.md

 ---
-title: 'toqito: Theory of quantum information toolkit'
+title: 'toqito -- Theory of quantum information toolkit: A Python package for studying objects in quantum information'
 tags:
   - Python
   - quantum information